-- 124. For zones where the ventilation system does not provide heating or cooling (but can include heat recovery), the fan power density is the product of the fresh air supply rate for the activity type from the NCM Activity database and the specific fan power defined by the user at zone level. - 125.
+- 125. For zones where the ventilation system does not provide heating or cooling (but can include heat recovery), the fan power density is the product of the fresh air supply rate for the activity type from the NCM Activity database and the specific fan power defined by the user at zone level. - 126.
 For zones with mechanical exhaust, the fan power density is the product of the userdefined exhaust rate and the specific fan power defined by the user.
 The exhaust fan energy will be an addition to the fan energy for supply ventilation.
-Note that the user defined exhaust rate is not considered in the air load calculations. - 126.
-For zones served by the HVAC systems listed in Table 14a, additional fan energy is included to account for integral fans using the ratio (to be input by the user) of associated fan power, in W per kW of heat output (delivered) by the heating system.
+Note that the user defined exhaust rate is not considered in the air load calculations.